rodydavis/rodydavis/assets/blog/the-perfect-brisket.md

 ![](/images/cooking/brisket-grill.jpeg)

-Another thing I like to use is a diffuer to provide indirect heat and allow just the smoke to cook it.
+Another thing I like to use is a diffuser to provide indirect heat and allow just the smoke to cook it.
 If you do not have this it is not a problem.
-You can also add the maple wood chips inside a aluminium pouch at this time.
+You can also add the apple wood chips inside a aluminum pouch at this time.

 ![](/images/cooking/brisket-diffuse.jpeg)

-This may take about 20-30 min to bring the grill up to the right maple before putting the meat on.
+This may take about 20-30 min to bring the grill up to the right temperature before putting the meat on.

 ## Cook the Meat